StormDotNet/Storm.NET/README.md

 **`WithCompare`/`WithoutCompare`**

-Those flavours are available for each *Storm nodes*.

-When a *Storm node* is created using the `WithCompare` flavour: on update, it's new value is compared to the old value using the provided `IEqualityComparer` (or the `DefaultEqualityComparer`) to define the state `Changed`/`Unchanged`.
+When a *node* is created using the `WithCompare` flavour: on update, it's new value is compared to the old value using the provided `IEqualityComparer` (or the `DefaultEqualityComparer`) to define the state `Changed`/`Unchanged`.

-When a *Storm node* is created using the `WithoutCompare` flavour: on update, the state is always `Changed`.
+When a *node* is created using the `WithoutCompare` flavour: on update, the state is always `Changed`.
 That's can be usefull to create repeatable actions.

-The default flavour is `WithCompare(DefaultEqualityComparer)`.
+The default flavour is `WithCompare`.

+### Immutable

+`Immutable` nodes are roots of the dependency graph.
+That's it, they don't have dependencies.
+They don't trigger any graph update since their content is immutable.

+`Storm.Immutable` factory provide three methods:
+ - `CreateError<T>(StormError error)` create an immutable node that contains the given error.
+ - `CreateError<T>(string message)` create an immutable node that contains an error with the given message.
+ - `CreateValue<T>(T value)` create an immutable node that contains the given value.

 ### Input

-`StormInput` nodes are roots of the dependency graph.
+`Input` nodes are roots of the dependency graph.
 That's it, they don't have dependencies.
 They are the entry point of a graph update via the `SetValue` and `SetError` method.

 `Storm.Input` factory came with two flavours `WithCompare`/`WithoutCompare`.